-There is a time and a place for talking about Thor’s hammer and how it can be used on your Valhalla, but that place is not in a serious conversation where you want to express your needs and desires to your partner about intimate acts in the bedroom.
-Save the dainty and kinky talk for when you are bursting with pleasure in the moment, but stick to better language for this particular conversation and see where it takes you.
+Don’t get me wrong, there is a time and a place for talking about Thor’s hammer and how it can be used on your Valhalla, but that place is not in a serious conversation where you want to show your partner how your body works.
+So enjoy romance novels for what they are but don’t let them wreak havoc on your sex life.